Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** Yes! we plan to support all our platforms, a couple of platforms didn't have all the API's our JS Engine Required, aligned_alloc was one.
 We are actively working on enabling those platforms.

+## Additional Languages

-# Will there be any support for gametests to support different languages?
+-   **Q:** Will there be any support for gametests to support different languages?

--   We've implemented the binding layer generically enough to fit into other programming/scripting languages.
+-   **A:** We've implemented the binding layer generically enough to fit into other programming/scripting languages.
 Internally we've done some fun things like play around with Lua and even something like Blockly.
 I don't think we can commit to adding any official support for other languages at the moment though :slight_smile:

-### Have you considered Kotlin
+-   **Q:** Have you considered Kotlin

--   I haven't looking into Kotlin much (all of our Android platform is still written in Java :slight_smile: ) but that sounds sweet!
+-   **A:** I haven't looking into Kotlin much (all of our Android platform is still written in Java :slight_smile: ) but that sounds sweet!
 I'll take a peak some time.

+## Event System

-## Seeing there is also an event system in data-driven.
+-   **Q:** Seeing there is also an event system in data-driven.
 How do you position the relationship between the event system in the gametest framework and the event system in data-driven?
 Will an interface between the two be provided in the future?

--   We want the systems to play well together.
+-   **A:** We want the systems to play well together.
 If you're familiar with building with data driving , we'd like you to be able to sprinkle in script in a way that makes sense.
 We're still working out exactly what that looks like.

 ## Anything in our NOT list?